-Button on styling was popular in America for children's clothing.
-Much of the information we have collected about biutton-on styling comes from Americam sources.
-We have also noted it in many European countries as well.
+Button on styling was popular for boys clothing.
+Boys had a spdcil problem.
+Unlike girls who wore dressess, boys after breeching wore separate tops and bottoms.
+And keeping up trousers was a real proiblem for boys before the teen years as they hd no defined waits.
+This was a problem thar boys in all countries faced.
+There were various ways of addressing trousr suspension and button-on grments was one way.
+We have limited informtion on mny countries.
+We note it being very commonly employed in American children's clothing, especially boys' clothing.
+Much of the information we have collected about button-on styling comes from Americam source, especially our large American Photographic archive.
+This might give the impression tht it was more common in America than Europe.
+This is a conclusion that we are to yet willing to draw.
+Our American archive is much larger than our European archives and thus can be misleading as to prevalence.
+We have also noted button-on clothing in many European countries as well.
 Button-on styling was popular in England and Germany and we believe several other countries as well, such as Italy.
 We do not yet, however, adequate information to assess country trends at this time.
 Styling conventions and chronolgical trends varied somewhat in the different countries.

 American boys have worn a wide range of button-on outfits.
 Skeleton suits were button-on outfits.
 They were worn by well-off city boys, but America in the early 19th century was still largely rural so I doubt if very many boys wore them.
 We see large numbers of boys wearing button-pn outfits in the mid-19th century.
 A good example is an unidentified boy in the 1850s.